lamknh/kp/README.md

-Pictures and Some fonts not included
+Font of banner not included